moebiussurfing/ofxSurfingImGui/README.md

 ## 4. TIMELINES AND SEQUENCERS [WIP]

 These are testing projects to try to build an operative basic timeline to run very simple animations.
+Still very raw yet, not functional: I need to finish the engine to get the values. (https://github.com/CedricGuillemet/ImGuizmo/issues/185)

 <details>
   <summary>4_1_ImSequencer</summary>